 With so many FPS games on the horizon, those who want to unwind with hails of bullets will have to hold their horses for a little while longer.
 We have a unique mix of new FPS games out in 2018, ranging from the annual releases to the experimental and even quite a few throwbacks to the shooters of yore.
 You have never had more ways to digitally kill stuff.

 Below you will find some of the biggest new FPS games of 2018 and some that we will be seeing in the not too distant future beyond that.
 This is a living list, so if new FPS games get announced, we’ll be adding them to the pile.

 New FPS Games of 2019

-Developer: Crytek Publisher: Crytek Platform:PC Release date: Out Now (Early Access)
+Developer: Crytek Publisher: Crytek Platform:PC Release date: TBA (out now in Early Access)

 The guys at Crytek sure do love to push your PC to the limit, don’t they?
 The minds behind the meme-worthy Crysis have recently dropped their next big venture onto Steam’s Early Access program to a mixed but relatively promising response; the detractors are pointing at its buggy nature and lack of polish.

 “Savage, nightmarish monsters roam the Louisiana swamps, and you are part of a group of rugged bounty hunters bound to rid the world of their ghastly presence.
 Banish these creatures from our world, and you will be paid generously—and given the chance to buy more gruesome and powerful weapons.
 Fail, and death will strip you of both character and gear.
 Your experience, however, remains in your pool of hunters—called your Bloodline—always.”